Skip to main content

 Demand for Drupal developers is increasing globally and is going to keep increasing, judging by available pointers.

-Up until now, Drupal had reinvented itself with every major version release making big rewrites, sacrificing backward compatibility for constant evolution.
-Version 8 was a huge change from version 7, template engine changed from PHPTemplate to Twig, paradigm changed from procedural to mostly object-oriented and lots of major changes.
-Version 7 broke compatibility with 6 and so on.
-But now, version 9 is compatible with version 8.
-Drupal 8’s path to Drupal 9 did not come in one giant leap like past major releases.
-Drupal 8’s development took semantic path with releases such as 8.0.0, 8.1.0, 8.2.0, and so on until 9.0.0 was reached.
-This is likewise how the path from Drupal 9 to Drupal 10 is taking.
-Backward compatibility has now come to Drupal!
+Up until the year 2015, when Drupal 8 was released, Drupal had reinvented itself with every major version release making big rewrites, sacrificing backward compatibility for constant evolution.
+Drupal 8 was a huge change from Drupal 7; the template engine changed from PHPTemplate to Twig, the paradigm changed from procedural to mostly object-oriented and lots of major changes.
+Version 7 broke compatibility with 6, 6 with 5, and so on.
+But starting with Drupal 8, which was the last rewrite of Drupal, Drupal pledged to keep backward compatibility layers and there will be no more rewrites.

 9) Native multilingual support